me-box/lib-node-databox/samples/driver-hello-world/README.md

              dockerfile: Dockerfile${DATABOX_ARCH}
          image: driver-hello-world

- Then run
+ Then run on terminal.

- terminal$ ./databox-start dev
+ ./databox-start dev

 This will build all the local databox images and set up the local app store.